Pathways to Net-Zero

 Our theory of change is a living document and will be further refined as we move forward to create our impact measurement, evaluation process, and test our strategies.

 Meet our updated brand

-In 2020, we reached out to our network to learn more about our brand.
-We heard that the brand should be more representative of our national unity.
+In 2020, we reached out to our network to learn more about what they thought about our brand.
+We received feedback suggesting that the brand should be more representative of our national unity.

-We are committed to supporting all Canadian communities on their pathway to net-zero.
-That is why we have introduced the maple leaf to our logo — to celebrate our national reach.
+We are committed to supporting all Canadian communities on their pathway to net-zero, which is why we have introduced the maple leaf to our logo — celebrating our national reach.

 Interview Series Trailer